hackclub/winter/xi-forgetme.md

 Also I will use this Raspberry Pi to control a mini car with L298N, so that I can move this portable NAS by the mini car lol.

+In addition, I would like to make a auto follow

 TODO: I gotta write an app on phone to control the car easier.

 ## Plan
 ### STEP 1
 Install Linux on SD Card for Raspberry Pi 4B, and Install necessary software like nginx python etc. The web admin panel I will write by myself (I have almost finished it now).

 ### STEP 2
 Build the mini-car, and connect to the L298N, then connect MotorA (OUT1, OUT2), MotorB(OUT3, OUT4), 12V in, 5V out, IO to Raspberry Pi.